ta-assistant/TA-CLI/README.md

 {'scoreTimestamp': 1626962297679, 'studentId': 'stu1', 'param1': 'test', 'param2': 'test', 'comment': 'test', 'score': 10.0}
 has been written down in ~\Users\dir\work_directory\ta\work.json
 ```
-when check is done and you want to sent it to the server use command ta submit
+When the checking is done and you want to send it to the server, use the command ta submit
 ```
 ta submit
 ```